You will love this dandelion salad! Use this nutritious wild plant in this easy recipe and customize it to your liking.

 - Thoroughly wash and dry the dandelion leaves.

-- In a small bow, mix the remaining ingredients until well combined and creamy.
+- In a small bow, mix the remaining ingredients, except the parmesan, until well combined and creamy.
 Adjust the taste.

-- In a medium salad bowl, mix the dandelion leaves with the vinaigrette until evenly coated.
+- In a large bowl, mix the dandelion leaves with the vinaigrette until evenly coated.

 - if you don’t have enough dandelion greens to make a salad you can also add whatever you have to your regular green salad